The Hunger Safety Net Programme (HSNP) is a cash transfer (CT) aimed at the extremely poor population of northern Kenya.

 The evaluation was composed of four core elements, under each of which were a number of distinct activities:

 - Quantitative and qualitative impact evaluation (including a local economy-wide impact evaluation to provide an estimate of the programme multiplier effect);

 - Operational evaluation (including a process and institutional capacity assessment, a costing study, a process review of the emergency payments system, and operational monitoring of HSNP bi-monthly payment cycles);

 - Policy analysis (including a targeting analysis, microsimulation analysis of different design options for HSNP phase 3, a review of the HSNP registration instrument, and a strategic policy review of the HSNP and its place within the NSNP); and

 - Communications and Learning workstream in order to disseminate the evaluation findings to a relevant group of stakeholders and build knowledge within the Programme Implementation and Learning Unit (PILU) about how to carry forward the evaluation work.

-OPM will both devise and deliver each of the above activities in their entirety, including design of the methodological approaches and tools involved, data collection, and analysis and presentation of the findings.
+We both devised and delivered each of the above activities in their entirety, including the design of the methodological approaches and tools involved, data collection, and analysis and presentation of the findings.